 NCDB is committed to providing access to the contents of our digital assets for individuals with disabilities.
-To meet this commitment, we seek to comply with the requirements of Section 508 of the Rehabilitation Act.
-NCDB follows the four main guiding principles of accessibility in WCAG 2.0 which are: Perceivable, perceivable information and user interface; Operable, operable user interface and navigation; Understandable; understandable information and user interface; and Robust, robust content and reliable interpretation (POUR).
+To meet this commitment, we follow the four main guiding principles of accessibility in WCAG 2.0 which are: Perceivable, perceivable information and user interface; Operable, operable user interface and navigation; Understandable; understandable information and user interface; and Robust, robust content and reliable interpretation (POUR).
 Focusing on these principles helps to keep people at the center of our process.

 What is meant by web accessibility?

 Web accessibility is the application of design principles to make websites, web applications, and web content usable by persons with disabilities who may be using assistive technologies to access the web.

 What design principles were considered to make the NCDB website accessible?

 Separation of content and design - all of the visual elements on the website (e.g. menu bars, avatars, images, logos, colored elements like bars and badges) can be removed without detracting from the textual content of the site.

 Descriptive image tags - all images used within the NCDB site have associated descriptions so that individuals who are visually impaired that are using a screen reader can still understand the purpose and context of the image.

 High contrast - text and visual information is presented in a high contrast environment (e.g. black text on white background, white text on red background) so that text is always easy to read.

 No reliance on color to convey information - color used throughout the site is for aesthetic or decorative purposes.
 It is not intended to convey important information.